davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 };
 ```

-Can we say anything else about the acquire and release operations themselves?
-We know they're memory operations, such as a plain read, a plain write, or an atomic read-modify-write.
-But can any of these kinds of memory operations serve as a release or an acquire?
+Again, a thread cannot use the memory any more after calling `unlock()`, nor can a thread start using the memory until it has done a successful `try_lock()`.

-Well, for one, there's no bound on how long any one thread will need the shared memory, but we do want to be able to hand it off as soon as that thread's done.
-Really, the only way to do that is to have the releasing thread actively *do something* to indicate it's done; to complete handoff, the acquiring thread has to observe that 'something' was done.
+Returning to thinking about asynchronous handoff abstractly, is there anything else we can say about these acquire and release operations?
+How about this: we know they're memory operations, and the kinds of memory options we have at our disposal include plain reads, plain writes, and atomic read-modify-writes.
+Can any of these serve as an acquire or a release?

-Since a thread needs to write *something*  to indicate it's done, there's no way that a release can be a plain read; it must always involve a write.
-As such, we sometimes call that write a **write-release**.
-And since other threads need to observe the write-release, we know the acquire can't be a blind write and must always involve some kind of read, so we call that a **read-acquire**.
+Actually, no, not really!
+You see, there's no bound on how long any one thread will need the shared memory, but we want to be able to hand off ownership of the memory as soon as this thread is done.
+Really, the only way to make this work without any kind of timing guarantee is for the releasing thread to actively notify other threads when it's done.
+Since this notification always involves something changing in memory, the release is sometimes called a **write-release**.
+To complete handoff, a thread must thus read whatever was written; as such, the acquire always involves a read and is called a **read-acquire**.

-In practice, the write-release is almost always a plain memory write, but there are two common patterns for a read-acquire: it can be a plain memory read if the thread is simply observing the write-release handed off ownership to this thread specifically, like in the queue example.
-Or, the read-acquire can be an atomic read-modify-write by which the thread tries to claim the memory for itself, like with the lock.
+In practice, the write-release is usually a plain memory write.
+There are two common patterns for a read-acquire: it can be a plain memory read, if it's clear which thread owns the memory next, like with the queue.
+Or, the read-acquire can be an atomic read-modify-write by which the thread attempts to claim ownership of the memory for itself, like with the lock.

-Putting in all together, the basic scheme is:
+Putting in all together, the basic scheme is, abstractly:

-1. Thread $A$ uses the shared memory
+1. Thread $A$ owns the shared memory
 2. Thread $A$ does a **write-release**
 3. Thread $B$ does a **read-acquire**
-4. Thread $B$ uses the shared memory
+4. Thread $B$ owns the shared memory

-I'd like to point out how *very* similar this list of steps is to another list of steps from back when we were talking about ordering and fences:
+Let me point out how similar this is to another list of steps from when we were talking about fences in our queue:

 1. The entry is written to `entries[i]`
 2. The entry is made 'visible' by incrementing `tail`
 3. On poll, a consumer sees `tail` was incremented
 4. The entry is read from `entries[i]`

-That's right, it's the same basic pattern as the queue, which means it's susceptible to the same memory ordering problems we just fixed in our queue.
+That's right, it's the same basic pattern as the queue! ... which means, any acquire-release scheme is susceptible to the same memory ordering problems we just fixed in our queue.
+Hm.
 We need to establish ordering guarantees between the write-release, the read-acquire, and the surrounding code.

 What are the minimal guarantees we need?
 Remember, our ultimate goal is to come up with as weak a guarantee as possible, so the CPU has maximum flexibility to run our code the fastest way it knows how.

 ## Acquire and Release Semantics

 To come up with the ordering guarantees we need, we'll think a little differently than we did before.
-The last time we were looking at reordering problems, we were laser-focused on the internal workings of our queue; this time, we're also concerned about what the calling thread is doing to the shared memory before and after handoff:
+The last time we were looking at reordering problems, we were laser-focused on the internal workings of our queue; this time, we're also concerned about what the calling thread is doing to the shared memory before and after handoff.
+For example, consider this queue program again:

 ```c++
 static toy_queue queue;